gavendanoc/codingTrain/README.md

 I also used Atom IDE because it has a nice pluggin that allows viewing changes on the browser without reloading the page.
 Its name is *atom-live-server*.
 It's really usefull and saves a lot of time.

 ![](/readmeImages/atom-live-server.png)

+After installing the plugging.
+Go to the `index.html` and press Ctrl+Alt+L.
+There should be a running p5js app on `http://localhost:3000/`.